 Let’s use a bag brand trying to enter the post-maternity market as an example.
 The brand using a JTDB first looks at the way new moms carry and tote around baby items.
 These are the “jobs” performed by items that carry things.
-The could look at how items are carried in strollers, how portable compartments in cars get used, and, of course how large bags lots of pockets get leveraged.
+They could look at how items are carried in strollers, how portable compartments in cars get used, and how large bags with lots of pockets get leveraged.

 In each of these cases, one underlying question must be explored: What is the item’s purpose in each scenario?
 What is its job?
 Maybe it’s about bringing items from point A to point B. Maybe it’s about having back-up items in case of an emergency.
 Or, perhaps it’s about having something on-hand to entertain their baby.
 You won’t know until you start probing into each item’s actual “job.”

 2. Desired Outcome Of The Core Functional Job